RobRich999/Chromium_Clang/README.md

 The Chromium web browser for Windows built with the open source Clang compiler and LLD linker.

-Additional features of the build include modified compiler optimizations, including whole-program analysis and cross-module optimization using "thin" link time optimization (ThinLTO), via build configuration modifications.
+Additional features of the build include modified compiler optimizations, including profile-guided optimization of performance-targeted code paths, plus whole-program analysis and cross-module optimization using "thin" link time optimization (ThinLTO), via build configuration modifications.
+A processor with AVX support is required.

 Builds marked with the "+npm" tag utilize the LLVM "new pass manager" for building.